 Thank you...one of our team members will be in touch.

 Japanese knotweed (Fallopia japonica) is an aggressive weed that can grow up to 10cm a day.
-It is now the most invasive plant species in Scotland and across the UK.
+It is now the most invasive plant species in this country and across the UK.
 Japanese knotweed has been known to cause major damage to properties and in some cases, it can lead to mortgages being refused.

 Where did Japanese knotweed come from and why is it such a problem?
 Read on to find out more...

 Japanese knotweed, as you may guess, originated in eastern Asia.
 Its natural habitat is on the side of volcanoes but it has spread into populated areas and has flourished on waste ground.

 It was introduced to Britain by the Victorians as both an ornamental plant and a cattle feed.
 Unfortunately, Japanese knotweed has no natural enemies in Britain to keep it in check.
 No wildlife eats it and no other plants can compete with its exponential growth.
 This means the invasive weed has flourished to extreme proportions across the country and the rest of the UK.
 Experts have estimated it costs the country £166 million annually.